TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 1. The Quality Profile you want to use for {++Sonarr 2++}.
 1. Series Type.
 (4)
 1. If you want to use Season Folders (**RECOMMENDED**).
-1. Tags that will be added on import from this list (if you use multiple lists it makes it easier to determine from which list the TV Shows was added)
+1. Tags that will be added on import from this list (if you use multiple lists, it makes it easier to determine from which list the TV Shows were added)
 1. The Full URL to ^^==Sonarr 1==^^ (Use container name or local URL if they run on the same system).
-1. Your API Key of ^^==Sonarr 1==^^. :circle-question:{ title="After adding your API key, click on the test button at the bottom to see if you have a successful connection." }
+1. Your API Key of ^^==Sonarr 1==^^. :circle-question:{ title="After adding your API key, click the test button at the bottom to see if you have a successful connection." }
 1. Sync season monitoring (**SUGGESTION: DISABLED**)
 1. The Cloned Profile of ^^==Sonarr 1==^^ that we are going to use to sync with {++Sonarr 2++}.
 1. [_Optional_] Use tags from ^^==Sonarr 1==^^ to add TV Shows to {++Sonarr 2++}. :circle-question:{ title="The dropdown box is filled after you made a successful connection with Sonarr 1" }